BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab02B.md

 1. On the **Designer** page, open the **Visual Diabetes Training** pipeline you created in the previous lab.
 2. In the **Create inference pipeline** drop-down list, click **Real-time inference pipeline**.
 After a few seconds, a new version of your pipeline named **Visual Diabetes Training-real time inference** will be opened.
 3. Rename the new pipeline to **Predict Diabetes**, and then review the new pipeline.
 Note that some of the transformations and training steps have been encapsulated in this pipeline so that the statistics from your training data will be used to normalize any new data values, and the trained model will be used to score the new data.
-4. The inference pipeline assumes that new data will match the schema of the original training data, so the **diabetes dataset** module from the training pipeline is included.
+4. Note that the inference pipeline assumes that new data will match the schema of the original training data, so the **diabetes dataset** dataset from the training pipeline is included.
 However, this input data includes the **Diabetic** label that the model predicts, which is unintuitive to include in new patient data for which a diabetes prediction has not yet been made.
-Delete this module and replace it with an **Enter Data Manually** module from the **Data Input and Output** section, connected to the same **dataset** input of the **Apply Transformation** module as the **Web Service Input**.
+5. Delete this the **diabetes dataset** dataset from the inference pipeline and replace it with an **Enter Data Manually** module from the **Data Input and Output** section of the **Modules** tab; connecting it to the same **dataset** input of the **Apply Transformation** module as the **Web Service Input**.
 Then modify the settings of the **Enter Data Manually** module to use the following CSV input, which includes feature values without labels for three new patient observations:

     ```CSV
     PatientID,Pregnancies,PlasmaGlucose,DiastolicBloodPressure,TricepsThickness,SerumInsulin,BMI,DiabetesPedigree,Age